-313LS INTERMEDIATE LISTENING AND SPEAKING (FORMERLY ESL 366LS)

-ADVISORIES: ESL 212LS or ESL 312LS, or placement through a multiple-measure process.
+313LS INTERMEDIATE LISTENING AND SPEAKING (FORMERLY ESL 366LS) 0 units, 3 lecture hours, pass/no pass only ADVISORIES: English as a Second Language 212LS or 312LS, or placement through a multiple-measure process.

 ESL 313LS is a listening and speaking course for ESL students who want to develop oral language skills at the intermediate level.
 Students learn to comprehend extended spoken discourse and lectures, and learn to give explanations and opinions on a variety of common academic topics.
 This course may be taken concurrently with other ESL 313-level courses.
 Successful completion of this course will prepare students for ESL 214LS or ESL 314LS.